Last Updated on by Admin LB

 - We require a legal education Act passed by Parliament.

-- We should establish a world class legal education and legal professions to sustain the challenges posed by the Globalization and convert the threat into an opportunity.
+- We should establish a world-class legal education and legal professions to sustain the challenges posed by Globalization and convert the threat into an opportunity.

 The law is the strength of our society and an essential medium of revolution.
-It is the only profession which deals with the society as a whole and its problems.
-Doctors deals with medical problems, engineers deals with technical problems, teachers deals with academic matters etc., but it is lawyers who deal with the entire society and its problems.
-Legal education has changed drastically from past 10 years but still reforms are needed to make it effective and justice oriented.
+It is the only profession that deals with society as a whole and its problems.
+Doctors deal with medical problems, engineers deal with technical problems, teachers deals with academic matters etc., but it is lawyers who deal with the entire society and its problems.
+Legal education has changed drastically in the past 10 years but still, reforms are needed to make it effective and justice-oriented.

-There are some issues which need to be looked into for repairing holes in our current legal system such as emphasis should be laid on research and publication activities, need to reform curriculum at the earnest, trained faculty, imparting training based education, introduction of law subjects at school level as to ensure basic knowledge of law to students of all stream etc. This will help in growth and development of legal education with increase in reputation of the profession to meet the challenges of the field and to grow and contribute by providing fullest opportunity to law aspirants for the progress of the country.
+There are some issues which need to be looked into for repairing holes in our current legal system such as emphasis should be laid on research and publication activities, need to reform curriculum at the earnest, trained faculty, imparting training based education, the introduction of law subjects at school level as to ensure a basic knowledge of the law to students of all stream etc. This will help in the growth and development of legal education with an increase in the reputation of the profession to meet the challenges of the field and to grow and contribute by providing the fullest opportunity to law aspirants for the progress of the country.